 The symptom: Impressive investments, unchanged stakeholder experience.

-The organization invests in new technology, trains teams, redesigns processes.
+The organisation invests in new technology, trains teams, redesigns processes.
 The capability exists on paper.
 But it never shows up reliably in the stakeholder's experience.
-Program managers don't use the new data in their daily decisions.
+Programme managers don't use the new data in their daily decisions.
 The outcomes reports go to the board quarterly and get filed away.
 The capability lives in a parallel universe that doesn't touch the real work.

-Having a capability and operationalizing it are fundamentally different things.
+Having a capability and operationalising it are fundamentally different things.
 The gap often hides in information: departments that define the same concepts differently, handoffs where data arrives in a format the receiving team can't use, eligibility rules that contradict each other because nobody designed them to work together.
-This gap manifests as inconsistency: the organization can sometimes do brilliant work, for some customers, through some channels, on good days.
+The result is inconsistency: the organisation can sometimes do brilliant work, for some stakeholders, through some channels, on good days.

 Gap 4: Operations → Purpose